Chronic traumatic encephalopathy: Cause

+CTE is not caused by a single concussion, but by repetitive, long-term hits to the head, often occurring over many years.
 Most documented cases have occurred in athletes with mild repetitive head impacts (RHI) over an extended period.
 Evidence indicates that repetitive concussive and subconcussive blows to the head cause CTE.
 In particular, it is associated with contact sports such as boxing, American football, Australian rules football, wrestling, mixed martial arts, ice hockey, rugby, and association football.
-In association football, whether this is just associated with prolific headers or other injuries is unclear as of 2017.
+"In association football, research has since confirmed that heading the ball is the primary mechanism of risk, leading countries such as England and Scotland to ban heading in youth training as of 2020.".
 Other potential risk factors include military personnel (repeated exposure to explosive charges or large caliber ordnance), domestic violence, and repeated impact to the head.
 Although many military personnel are around blasts and explosions very often, it is very rare for these personnel to be diagnosed with CTE.
-Studies have shown that only 4.4% of deceased military veterans have been diagnosed with CTE.
+Studies have shown that 4.4% of deceased military veterans have been diagnosed with CTE.
 Exposure to blasts from explosives can produce symptoms of CTE.

-Another cause of CTE is an excessive buildup of misfolded Tau proteins, which set off a reaction that slowly kills the brain cells.
-The exact amount of trauma required for the condition to occur is unknown, although it is believed that it may take years to develop.
+The exact amount of trauma required for the condition to occur is unknown.
+Scientists are finding that there isn't a safe specific number of hits, but rather a threshold.
+Once someone's brain receives a certain amount of "force" over their lifetime, the tau protein starts to misfold and spread, even if the hits stop.